 The Land of Sky region is in the heart of the Southern Appalachians.
 The forests and rivers of these ancient mountains sustain the region's economy and culture.
-Forests of dogwood, birch, hemlock, poplar, maple, oak and pine lead to higher elevation stands of balsam firs and red and black spruce.
+Temperate forests lead to higher elevation stands of balsam firs and red and black spruce.
 In the valleys, rich soils support a variety of agricultural crops.
 In total there are 186,079 acres of prime farmland in the study area and over 300,000 acres of working farms and forests.